Abbey Bible: Provenance

 Based on the overall elegance of the Abbey Bible, and the plethora of rich colors and gold-leafing, as well as a calendar which is present on the last pages, it is believed to have been commissioned for or gifted to a Dominican Monastery.
 The Abbey Bible has switched hands nearly seven times over its lifetime.

-Current location

-The Abbey Bible is currently housed at the J. Paul Getty Museum in Los Angeles, CA, after being purchased in 1989.
+The Abbey Bible is now in the J. Paul Getty Museum in Los Angeles, CA, after being purchased in 1989.
 It is currently unavailable to view in person at the museum.
 However, several pages of this illuminated manuscript are available for free downloading and viewing online, at the J. Paul Getty Museum website.

 Description

 The Abbey Bible was illuminated in Bologna, Italy around 1250–62.
 The illuminated manuscript consists of text, illustrations, and distinctly unique marginalia.
 It is made of tempera coloring, gold leaf and ink on parchment, and the pages are not much smaller than modern, standard letter-sized paper.
 Despite the lively penmanship and expressive figures throughout the Abbey Bible, its intended purpose was for scholarly research.